 CAPEX – This method is used to buy a large chunk of storage, servers, and networking.
 This is an over provisioned way to purchase IT as you must guess i.e. how much storage you will need over 3 years.

-CLOUD OPEX – This provides a far more flexible way to utilise IT.
+CLOUD OPEX – This provides a far more flexible way to utilize IT.
 As allows the business to cater for i.e. seasonal spikes.
 The issue with the cloud is costs can vary greatly month by month and year by year as nothing is fixed.
-In addition to this latency and bandwidth issues could arise that affect application performance, applications may also not be capable of running in the cloud.
+In addition to this latency and bandwidth issues could arise that affect application performance; applications may also not be capable of running in the cloud.

 We offer a third method of data centre IT purchase and this is based on a flexible consumption service model “pay for what you use”, whereby data centre IT is provided and the business is billed monthly as a fixed cost, this covers storage, servers and networks.
 If the business requires more compute or storage, then the bill is adjusted accordingly.
 The same is also true if the business requires less storage or compute.
 This type of data centre procurement covers installation, maintenance, service and support for the duration of the contract.